carlfranklin/MAUIAndroidFS/README.md

 - `SetSmallIcon` defines the icon that will display at the very top left of the phone screen when the service is running.
 - `SetContentIntent` sets the intent, which links the notification back to our app.

 At this point you can kick off a worker thread, initialize a timer, set up a pub/sub event handler, or do whatever you need to do in the background.
-Just be careful you don't take up too much CPU and/or memory, or the phone's battery will run down faster.
+Just be careful you don't take up too much CPU and/or memory as the phone's battery will run down faster.

 For the first part of the demo, we'll instantiate the timer on line 35: